ShehabAldeenMo/STMicroelectronics-Tasks/Session 2/Task 1/README.md

 ![Screenshot from 2024-07-16 19-34-45](https://github.com/user-attachments/assets/2ef68618-cc9e-436e-86c1-dc881dab6c38)

-2. Take screenshots of the symbol table for the object files and for the generated Executable.
+**2. Take screenshots of the symbol table for the object files and for the generated Executable.**

 **Commands**
 ```